 The following is a sample of bequest language:

-“I give, devise and bequeath to Stamford Hospital of Stamford, Connecticut, a non-profit corporation existing under the laws of the State of Connecticut, the sum of $______________ to be used for its general objectives and purposes.”
+“I hereby give, devise and bequeath [identify a specific sum or asset or a portion of the residuary estate], to Stamford Hospital of Stamford, Connecticut, a non-profit corporation existing under the laws of the State of Connecticut, to be used for its general charitable purposes [or as an alternate, to be used specifically for describe the primary purpose for your bequest, such as the greatest needs of the Hospital or the greatest needs of the Bennett Cancer Center etc.”

 Life Income Gifts